nate-d-olson/giab-data-readmes/revisions/README_PacBio_CCS_10kb_HG002.md

 HG002/NA24385/huAA53E0, Ashkenazim Son sample using Binding/Sequencing chemistry 3.0 and SMRT Link 6.0.
-One shotgun library was prepared from a NIST reference material DNA sample(RM 8391,https://shop.nist.gov/ccrz__ProductDetails?sku=8391&cclcl=en_US). selection was performed,targeting a narrow size band ~10kb using the sageELF DNA size-selection system from SAGE Science.
+One shotgun library was prepared from a NIST reference material DNA sample(RM 8391,https://shop.nist.gov/ccrz__ProductDetails?sku=8391&cclcl=en_US).
+Size selection was performed,targeting a narrow size band ~10kb using the sageELF DNA size-selection system from SAGE Science.
 Circular consenus sequences were calculated using default parameters and a predicted read accuracy filter of Q20 (99%) using SMRT Link 6.0.
 The library was sequenced to approximately 30-fold coverage.